cmvandrevala/more-than-equations/content/Computer Science/Labs/Well That's Just Prime.md

 ---
-layout: lab
-title: Well, That's Just Prime
+title: Well That's Just Prime
-draft: true
+date: 2025-01-24
+tags:
+  - java
+  - csc-214
+description: In this lab you will write a program that calculates the prime factors of a number and returns the result as an array.
 ---

 ## 🔖 Background Information

-The prime factors of a number are all of the prime numbers that can be multiplied together to equal the original number {% cite piercePrimeFactorization2023 %}.
+The prime factors of a number are all of the prime numbers that can be multiplied together to equal the original number [@piercePrimeFactorization2023].
 Some examples of prime factorization are:

 $$
 100 = 2 \times 2 \times 5 \times 5